The Top 25 Global Logistics Providers

 - Kintetsu World Express

-Kintetsu is Japan's largest company with regards to the supply chain, and it made $4.7 billion in revenue throughout 2017.
+Kintetsu is Japan's largest supply chain company with an annual revenue in the past year of $5.4 billion.
 The firm has around 9,671 employees, and it provides foreign air and ocean transport of goods, as well as trucking options for manufacturers.

 Revenue: $4.1 billion